-LEVEL OF ASSURANCE DESIGN of internal cor ntrol framework OPERATIONAL EFFECTIVENESS of internal controls Findings from review Design Opinion Findings from review Effectiveness Opinion Substantial Appropriate procedures and controls in place to mitigate the key risks.
+LEVEL OF ASSURANCE DESIGN of internal cor ntrol framework OPERATIONAL EFFECTIVEN OPERATIONAL EFFECTIVENESS of internal controls Findings from review Design Opinion Findings from review Effectiveness Opinion Substantial Appropriate procedures and controls in place to mitigate the key risks.
 There is a sound system of internal control designed to achieve system objectives.
 No, or only minor, exceptions found in testing of the procedures and controls.
 The controls that are in place are being consistently applied.
 Moderate In the main there are appropriate procedures and controls in place to mitigate the key risks reviewed albeit with some that are not fully effective.
 Generally a sound system of internal control designed to achieve system objectives with some exceptions.
 A small number of exceptions found in testing of the procedures and controls.
 Evidence of non compliance with some controls, that may put some of the system objectives at risk.
 Limited A number of significant gaps identified in the procedures and controls in key areas.
 Where practical, efforts should be made to address inyear.
 System of internal controls is weakened with system objectives at risk of not being achieved.
 A number of reoccurring exceptions found in testing of the procedures and controls.
 Where practical, efforts should be made to address inyear.
 Non-compliance with key procedures and controls places the system objectives at risk.
 No For all risk areas there are significant gaps in the procedures and controls.
-Failure to address in-year affects the quality of the organisation's overall internal control framework. there are significant gaps in the procedures and controls.
-Failure to address in-year affects the quality of the organisation's overall internal Non compliance and/or compliance with inadequate controls.
+Failure to address in-year affects the quality of the organisation's overall internal control framework.
+Poor system of internal control.
+Due to absence of effective controls and procedures, no reliance can be placed on their operation.
+Failure to address in-year affects the quality of the organisation's overall internal control framework.
+Non compliance and/or compliance with inadequate controls.